WEDDING PLANNING

 Shop Collar Stays ➝

-First, don’t wear a necktie with a wing tip collar (it looks very 90s prom but not in a good way) and avoid neckties with pleated or bibbed shirts.
-And this might go without saying, but just to be clear: never wear a necktie and button studs.
+• Avoid wear a necktie with a wing tip collar (it looks very 90s prom and not in a good way)

 Pro Tip: Optimize your neckwear fabric to get the most mileage out of your tie choice.